ericoporto/ags-manual-wiki/Object.md

     Object.SetView(int view, optional int loop, optional int frame)

 Sets the object's view to VIEW, and changes the object's graphic to FRAME of LOOP in VIEW.
-If you do not supply the loop or frame, they will be left unchanged.
+If you do not supply the loop or frame:
+* since **AGS 3.6.0**: the loop and/or frame are reset to 0;
+* in earlier versions they would be left at values they had before SetView was called.

 You must use this command before calling Animate, so that AGS knows which view to animate the object with.